dnshio/dnshio.github.io/_posts/2016-09-22-phpspec-is-a-bloody-nightmare.md

 **So how do you deal with this?**

-If you come across this sorry situation in your life.
-Try and narrow down exactly which spec is hanging.
+If you come across this sorry situation in your life, try and narrow down exactly which spec is hanging.
 And then you will probably notice that your subject has a try catch block.
 Then stick a var_dump in the catch block with the exception message and die.
 It'll show you the message on your terminal so you can move forward.